Robert Mugabe, world's oldest leader, resigns one week after coup

-Robert Mugabe, the world’s oldest ruler, resigned as Zimbabwe’s president on Tuesday, signalling the final end of his decades in power after last week’s military coup.
+Robert Mugabe, the world’s oldest ruler, resigned as Zimbabwe’s president on Tuesday, signaling the final end of his decades in power after last week’s military coup.

 Lawmakers erupted in cheer at the news, which came after days of uncertainty and chaos following the seizure of power by military chiefs.

-He stunned Zimbabweans in a rambling live television address late Sunday night in which he avoided any mention of resigning.
+He stunned Zimbabweans in a rambling live television address late Sunday night in which he surprised even his closest advisers by avoiding any mention of stepping down.

 Related: Mugabe makes post-coup appearance — but where's wife 'Gucci Grace'?

-The country's ruling ZANU-PF party had already remove Mugabe as leader, naming Emmerson Mnangagwa in his place.
+The country's ruling ZANU-PF party had already removed Mugabe as leader, naming Emmerson Mnangagwa in his place.

 It was Mugabe's sacking of Mnangagwa as his vice president — paving the way for his wife, Grace, to succeed him — that triggered the army to seize control last Wednesday.